 How deep the river is was hard to figure out but definitely deep enough.
 Later in the afternoon we watched some crazy guys jumping from the cliffs and even the bridge.
-(You can see a picture of this crazy dude here but don´t forget coming back to this post.)
+(You can see a picture of this crazy dude here)

 Along some waterfalls and the cliffs of the canyon we had to paddle back way to soon.
 Especially during summer you feel like being in the middle of rush-hour.
 Passing by Japanese, all armed with iPads we went back to the shore.

 Renting a kayak or boat for a Verdon Gorge Tour